-It appears that there is a never-ending flow of new ways to invest in the financial markets.
 Across the world, new markets are opening up, new instruments are being developed and new investors coming into play.
 It can be hard to keep up, but there is one fundamental principle — ensure the program suits your particular needs.
 This analysis will consider different investment opportunities and if they are for you.
-This article will cover the following points:
+This article will look at CFDs vs investing, covering:

 Traditionally, the term ‘investing’ has come with connotations of buy-and-hold.
 It’s certainly true that historical data points to positions held over the long-term eventually come good.